josealonso/Java-Patterns/JavaVersions/OpenJDK features.md

     `jdk.xml.xpathExprGrpLimit=20`

-security-libs/javax.net.ssl
-➜ **Disable TLS 1.0 and 1.1**

-TLS 1.0 and 1.1 are versions of the TLS protocol that are no longer considered secure and have been superseded by more secure and modern versions (TLS 1.2 and 1.3).

-These versions have now been disabled by default.
-If you encounter issues, you can, at your own risk, re-enable the versions by removing "TLSv1" and/or "TLSv1.1" from the jdk.tls.disabledAlgorithms security property in the java.security configuration file.

-core-libs/java.util:collections
 ➜ **Better Listing of Arrays**

 The preferred way to copy a collection is to use a *copy constructor.* For example, to copy a collection into a new ArrayList, one would write `new ArrayList<>(collection)`.
 In certain circumstances, an additional, temporary copy of the collection's contents might be made in order to improve robustness.
 If the collection being copied is exceptionally large, then the application should be (aware of/monitor) the significant resources required involved in making the copy.

-core-svc/java.lang.management
-➜ **OperatingSystemMXBean Methods Inside a Container Return Container Specific Data** When executing in a container, or other virtualized operating environment, the following OperatingSystemMXBean methods in this release return container specific information, if available.
+- **OperatingSystemMXBean Methods Inside a Container Return Container Specific Data**

+When executing in a container, or other virtualized operating environment, the following OperatingSystemMXBean methods in this release return container specific information, if available.
 Otherwise, they return host specific data:

     getFreePhysicalMemorySize()